Australian megafauna: Causes of extinction

 Chemical analysis of fragments of eggshells of Genyornis newtoni, a flightless bird that became extinct in Australia, from over 200 sites, revealed scorch marks consistent with cooking in human-made fires, presumably the first direct evidence of human contribution to the extinction of a species of the Australian megafauna.
-This was later contested by another study that noted the too small dimensions (126 x 97 mm, roughly like the emu eggs, while the moa eggs were about 240 mm) for the Genyornis supposed eggs, and rather, attributed them to another extinct, but much smaller bird, the megapode Progura.
+This was later contested by another study that noted the dimensions were to small (126 × 97 mm, roughly the size of Emu eggs, while Moa eggs ranged in size from 120 × 91 mm to 240 × 178 mm) for the Genyornis supposed eggs, and rather, attributed them to another extinct, but much smaller bird, the megapode Progura.
 The real time that saw Genyornis vanish is still an open question, but this was believed as one of the best documented megafauna extinctions in Australia.

 "Imperceptive overkill", a scenario where anthropogenic pressures take place, slowly and gradually wiping the megafauna out, has been suggested.

 On the other hand, there is also evidence to suggest that (contrary to other conclusions) the megafauna lived alongside humans for several thousand years.
 The question of if (and how) the megafauna died before the arrival of humans is still debated; with some authors maintaining that only a minority of such fauna remained by the time the first humans settled on the mainland.
 One of the most important advocates of human role, Tim Flannery, author of the book Future Eaters, was also heavily criticised for his conclusions.
 A surprisingly late date of 33-37 kya is known for a Zygomaturus specimen from the Willandra Lakes Region in New South Wales, the latest known date for any Australian Megafauna.
 This is well after aboriginal arrival in Australia around 50 kya.

 A 2021 study found that the rate of extinction of Australia's megafauna is rather unusual, with some more generalistic species having gone extinct earlier while highly specialised ones having become extinct later or even still surviving today.
 A mosaic cause of extinction with different anthropogenic and environmental pressures was proposed.

 Living Australian megafauna

-The term "megafauna" is usually applied to large animals (over 100 kg).
-In Australia, however, megafauna were never as large as those found on other continents, and so a more lenient criterion of over 40 kg is often applied.
+The term "megafauna" is usually applied to large animals of 100 kg or more in weight.
+In Australia, however, megafauna were never as large as those found on other continents, and so a more lenient criterion of 40 kg or more in weight is often applied.